fourstix/Elfos_PlayTune_SBC1802/README.md

 # Elfos_PlayTune_SBC1802
-An 1802 Library and programs for the SBC1802 AY-3-8912 Programmable Sound Generators (PSG).
+An 1802 library and programs for the SBC1802 AY-3-8912 Programmable Sound Generators (PSG).
 The library and programs were assembled into 1802 binary files using the [Asm/02 1802 Assembler](https://github.com/fourstix/Asm-02), the [Link/02 1802 Linker](https://github.com/fourstix/Link-02).

 Platform